Cyber Curriculum Microgrants

-The National Centers of Academic Excellence in Cybersecurity (NCAE-C) Curriculum Task Force is seeking proposals for developing post-secondary educational materials in emerging areas in cybersecurity.
+The National Centers of Academic Excellence in Cybersecurity (NCAE-C) Curriculum Task Force is inviting proposals for the sharing of existing post-secondary educational resources, as well as updating materials in emerging cybersecurity fields such as Secure Coding, Artificial Intelligence (AI), Malware Analysis, and Reverse Engineering.

 Vision

-To make high-quality, high-relevance cybersecurity curriculum accessible to all
+To develop high-quality, high-relevance cybersecurity curriculum accessible to all post-secondary education levels.

 Mission